jbakic/Shielded.Gossip/README.md

 database, which makes it in effect similar to the "hot rumor" approach, but without the risk of deactivating a rumor before it gets transmitted to all servers.
 The article is a great read, and it explains all of this, accompanied with the results of many simulations and experiments.

+Direct mail is launched whenever a write is committed locally and is sent to all known servers using the ITransport.Broadcast method.
+Gossip anti-entropy exchanges are done randomly - every 2 seconds (configurable) a server randomly picks a gossip partner, and if they're not already in a gossip exchange, starts one.
+Direct mail will by default not be sent to a server who we're in a gossip exchange with right now, but this is configurable.
+The backends can also be configured to simply start gossip exchanges on every write instead of sending direct mail, or the direct mail can simply be turned off.

+The anti-entropy exchange begins by sending a small package of last changes on the server (default is 10 key/value pairs, but will vary because we send only whole transactions), and the hash of the entire database.
+Upon receiving a gossip message, a server first applies the changes from the message, merging them with local data.
+Then it compares the hashes, and if they match, it replies with an end message.
+As long as they do not match, the servers will continue sending replies to each other, transmitting changes to their local DB starting from the most recent ones and moving back.
+Every further reply doubles in size, until they start hitting against the configurable cut-off limit, but NB that the cut-off will be exceeded if you commit any transactions whose number of affected fields is greater than the cut-off - the backends only transmit entire transactions.
+If the servers have not lost connectivity recently, then they will terminate quickly.
+If not, they will continue until they are both in sync.

+The database hash is a simple XOR of hashes of individual keys and the versions of their values.
+This enables it to be incrementaly updated, with no need to iterate over all the keys.